Thursday, October 11, 2007

 9. John Milloy re-elected in Kitchener, comfortably it looks.
 Way to go John.
 Sorry I could not donate this year (from Alberta!)

 11. Awkward: CTV is interviewing Premier McGuinty live while John Tory is taking the stage at his HQ and mouthing the words thank you.
-CTV has also declared that he was defeated in the Don Valley West riding he chose to run in by incumbent Liberal dynamo Kathleen Wynne.
+CTV has also declared that Tory was defeated in the Don Valley West riding he chose to run in by incumbent Liberal dynamo Kathleen Wynne.
 CTV exited gracefully from Dalton and picked up on John Tory, who is conceding.
-I don't think personally that John Tory made a mistake in taking a harder route to try to get in to Queen's Park (not on safe Blue Tory Dufferin coattails but on his own merit) A stronger central Conservative campaign would have made a difference here.
+I don't think personally that John Tory made a mistake in taking a harder route to try to get in to Queen's Park (not on safe Blue Tory Dufferin riding coattails but on his own merit) A stronger central Conservative campaign would have made a difference here.
 That did not come to pass.
 John Tory says it was his first campaign as a Party Leader and a learning experience.
-He will be back.
+He will be back. (apparently not after losing a subsequent self-engineered by-election opportunity, ed.)
 To my own Liberal friends: do not rest on laurels and do not get complacent.
-John Tory is a smart guy and wwe've learned from Stephen Harper that a good review and learn can turn around a campaign for next time (especially if combined with some scandal...)
+John Tory is a smart guy and wwe've learned from Stephen Harper that a good "review and learn" can turn around a campaign for next time (especially if combined with some scandal...)

 Liberal Majority.
 Stability.
 No chaos.
 Solid economy.
 More challenges ahead.
 A good man and team in charge, to take them on further.